EnriFort/MSc-Cybersecurity/ETH_Q&A.md

 **Techniques**:

 - &#128163; `Basic Banner Grabbing`: Banner grabbing involves **connecting to remote services and observing the output**, to gather information about running services.
 Attacker may identify the maker and model of the running service, which in many cases is enough to set the vulnerability research process in motion.

   - &#128295; ` Telnet and netcat`: The simplest mechanism for enumerating banners and application info has traditionally been based on **telnet**.
 Using telnet to grab banners is as easy as **opening a telnet connection to a known port on the target server**, pressing ENTER a few times, if necessary, and **seeing what comes back**.
 For a slightly more surgical probing tool, rely on **netcat**, the *TCP/IP Swiss Army knife*.

     Here, we examine one of its more simplistic uses, connecting to a remote TCP/IP port and enumerating the service banner:
     ```sh
 	    nc -v www.example.com 80
     ```

   &#9940; ` Countermeasures:`
-  - **Disable unnecessary services** to minimize exposed ports.
+  - **Disable unnecessary services** to minimize exposed ports;
-  - **Implement network access control** to restrict access to critical services.
+  - **Implement network access control** to restrict access to critical services;
-  - **Obfuscate banners** by removing vendor and version details from the service configuration.
+  - **Obfuscate banners** by removing vendor and version details from the service configuration;

-- &#128163; `Enumerating FTP (TCP 21)`: FTP servers often inadvertently host sensitive information.
+- &#128163; `Enumerating FTP (TCP 21)`: **FTP**  (File Transfer Protocol) servers often inadvertently host sensitive information.
 Even worse, many public FTP servers allow anonymous access, which attackers can exploit.

 	We can use anonymous and a dummy email-address to authenticate to this anonymous service: